opensourceryclub/cppworkshop/README.md

 ### Why Use Pointers?

-Well, once of the cool things about pointers is their pointees mutable.
+Well, once of the cool things about pointers is their pointees are mutable.
 You can make a function that takes in a pointer and then edits that object directly, rather than having to mess around with creating a copy and then returning it.
 You can see that when p is passed into multiplyByTwo, but multiplyByTwo doesn't return anything.
 Instead it directly manipulates p.
 It also allows for stuff like two objects referencing each other without creating an infinite loop.
+It also makes it a lot easier on the memory to be tossing about addresses rather than full objects, so it's part of efficient coding.